 With sprawling high scrappers, subways and shopping malls all over the cities, you will find yourself riding escalators very often in Japan.
 If you do not wish to get a stern look or get stared down when using the escalators, the simple rule is to leave one side of the escalator open so that those in a hurry can pass.

 In Tokyo and other cities in the Kanto region, people stand on the left side, whereas in Osaka and the Kansai region, people stay on the right side, and leave the left side for others to pass.
 As a visitor, the easiest way is to follow the person in front of you, unless you have got this memorized.

-In the recent years, the railway companies and Japanese escalator etiquette have been promoting a ‘do not walk on escalators’ campaign due to the increasing injuries.
+In recent years, the railway companies and Japanese escalator etiquette have been promoting a ‘do not walk on escalators’ campaign due to the increasing injuries.
 Despite the effort, this initiative hasn’t been seriously practiced by the public.
 To be honest, you will be fine as long as you observe the basic etiquette and be careful of the people around you.

 18. Dining with a big group of friends may not be so easy

-In Japan, most restaurants are very small, and majority of tables are for four guests, and tables for 6 are very rare.
+In Japan, most restaurants are very small, and the majority of the tables are for four guests, and tables for 6 are very rare.
 When you travel to Japan with a big group of friends and family, consider breaking up into smaller groups when dining.
-Otherwise, you will likely to have a hard time dining together as you will not be seated at the same time.
+Otherwise, you will likely have a hard time dining together as you will not be seated at the same time.